-John represents Christian & Small’s insurance coverage clients in contract and tort litigation, including defending them against claims of bad faith, breach of contract, fraud and extra-contractual damages, as well as disputes between carriers.
-John also represents insureds sued under Alabama’s Dram Shop statutes and advising insurers regarding coverage for liquor liability claims under CGL and liquor liability policies.
+John Johnson is head of the firm’s Insurance Coverage and Extra Contractual Practice.
+He represents clients in contract and tort litigation, defending them against claims of bad faith, breach of contract, fraud and extra-contractual damages, as well as disputes between insurance carriers.
+John regularly advises and represents retailers, brokers, underwriters and general agents.
+He also represents insureds sued under Alabama’s Dram Shop statutes and counsels carriers regarding coverage for liquor liability claims under CGL and liquor liability policies.

-- 2011 United States District Court for the Southern District of Alabama - Edgar Elliott, John Johnson, and Steven Nichols obtained Summary Judgment for an insurance company facing a breach of contract and bad faith suit alleging in excess of $6 Million.
+- Obtained Summary Judgment for an insurance company facing a breach of contract and bad faith suit alleging in excess of $6 Million.
 Cat 5 v.
 National Casualty Co., CV09-00633-CG-B (S.D.
 Ala., Oct.
 5, 2011).
 Cat 5 entered into a consent judgment for $6 million in an underlying State Court action, then sued National Casualty claiming the insurer committed bad faith by failing to provide a defense and indemnity to Cat 5 in the State Court case.
 Cat 5 claimed as damages the $6 million consent judgment, over $100,000 in attorney’s fees, and punitive damages.
 Arguing both Georgia contract law and Alabama bad faith law, Edgar Elliott, John Johnson, and Steven Nichols successfully obtained summary judgment for National Casualty as to all claims.

 - Bedell v.
 Quality Casualty Insurance Company, 958 So.2d 344 (Ala.
 2006)